tangjm/data-engineering-notes/public/AWS/module7_storage/notes_s3.md

 You can configure security options for individual buckets.

+Supports both server-side and client-side encryption of data at rest for data uploads.

 By default, public access to newly created buckets is denied.

 ### Integration with AWS Lambda functions